ben-laufer/CpG_Me/README.md

 ## Installation

-This workflow utilizes the following packages, which need to be installed and in your paths:
+This workflow utilizes the following packages, which need to be installed and in your path:
 1. [Trim Galore!](https://github.com/FelixKrueger/TrimGalore)
 2. [Bismark](https://github.com/FelixKrueger/Bismark)
 3. [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)